Dems’ doomsday scenario: Could anxious moderates scuttle impeachment push?

 While that poll was conducted before last week’s high-profile testimony, it raises the possibility that the hearings in Washington are not resonating so much outside the Beltway.

 Under pressure from aggressive GOP ads, it remains unclear whether vulnerable Democrats in districts Trump won would have the stomach to go through with impeachment in the end even if the party appears united against Trump now.
+Just two Democrats voted against the resolution establishing the inquiry last month: Reps.
+Collin Peterson of Minnesota and Jeff Van Drew of New Jersey.
+But voting to start the process and voting to impeach the president are different political equations.

 A window into the pressure campaign to keep Democrats in line came over a 48-hour period this week when Rep. Brenda Lawrence, D-Mich., changed her tune twice on impeachment.